mudlabs/export-x/README.md

 # Export X
-Adobe XD plugin for streamlined mass exports.
+Adobe XD plugin for streamlined resizing and export of existing image assets.

 ## How To Use
 First, create an Artboard of the size you want your images to be exported as; _(`@ 1x scale`)_.
 Then work your way down the panel sections.
 Details of each section can be found below.